FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

 In this tutorial, you will learn how to:

 1. Upload raw research data to NOMAD and organize it using uploads
-2. Understand how NOMAD processes files into structured entries
+2. View the entries that NOMAD generates from your files and check their processing status
 3. Share uploads with collaborators and manage access permissions
 4. Publish uploads and understand the role of embargoes
 5. Group entries into datasets for curation and publication